 175km | 2h 30min

-Honestly, with the number of train changes and cost, this is unlikely to be a convenient way to get to your destination.
-There are, however, stations throughout the region if you want to investigate further.
-I recommend using Omio to check your options.
+Honestly, with the number of train changes and cost, this is unlikely to be a convenient way to get to your destination, especially since you’ll have to take another means of transport from Bolzano.
+If this is something you want to investigate, I recommend using Omio to check your options.

 Planning A Trip To the Dolomites?